Iridescent-CM/curiosity-machine/README.md

 To validate HTML while running tests or using the app, set ```DEBUG_HTML=1``` in your environment to turn on `django-html-validator`.

 By default it is configured here to expect a local validation server to be running at port 8888.
-Download the validator jar from https://github.com/validator/validator/releases and run it with `java -cp vnu.jar nu.validator.servlet.Main 8888`.
+Download the validator jar from https://github.com/validator/validator/releases and run it with `java -cp /path/to/vnu.jar nu.validator.servlet.Main 8888` where `/path/to/vnu.jar` is the path to wherever you've put the downloaded jar file.
 Validation output will dump to stdout.

 ## Error Pages